Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: System Model

 where $p$ is the average transmit power of each user, $\mathbf{x}=[x_1,x_2,\ldots,x_K]^T$ are the transmit symbols of the $K$ users, and $\mathbf{n}\sim \mathcal{CN}\left({\bf 0},\sigma^2\mathbf{I}_M\right)$ denotes the noise vector.

 The BS applies a low-complexity MRC receiver to detect the transmitted symbols.
 Before designing the MRC matrix, the channel $\bf Q$ has to be estimated at the BS.
-A standard LMMSE estimator is employed to obtain the estimated channel $\hat{\bf{Q}}$, as explained in the next section{\footnote{Given the LMMSE channel estimator, this work focuses on the study of new properties and possible benefits after introducing the RIS into massive MIMO systems.
-It is meaningful to investigate other channel estimators (such as least-squares and element-wise MMSE\cite{bjornson2017massive,ozdogan2019massive,ozdogan2019performance}) and evaluate the trade-off between estimation quality and implementation complexity.
-The comparison between different channel estimation strategies will be left to our future work.}}.
+A standard LMMSE estimator is employed to obtain the estimated channel $\hat{\bf{Q}}$, as explained in the next section{\footnote{Given the LMMSE channel estimator, this work is focused on the possible benefits of deploying RISs in massive MIMO systems.
+It is meaningful to investigate other channel estimators (such as the least-squares and element-wise MMSE\cite{bjornson2017massive,ozdogan2019massive,ozdogan2019performance}) and to evaluate the trade-off between estimation quality and implementation complexity.
+The comparison between different channel estimation strategies is postponed to a future work.}.
 Relying on the channel estimate, the BS performs MRC by multiplying the received signal $\bf y$ with $\hat{\bf Q}^H$, as follows

 Then, the $k$th element of the vector $\bf r$ can be expressed as

 where $\hat{\mathbf{q}}_{k}$ is the $k$th column of $\hat{\mathbf{Q}}$.